Thief (2014 video game): Plot

-Exploring Moira Asylum, Garrett uncovers a second piece of the stone, but is unable to find Erin there.
+Garrett explores Moira Asylum, uncovering a second piece of the stone, but unable to find Erin.
 Garrett returns to Northcrest's manor to confront him, while Orion sparks a revolution on the city's streets.
-Northcrest reveals to Garrett that his ritual intended to harness the power of the stone to use as a new energy source; the disruption of the ritual and fragmentation of the stone resulted in the Gloom being unleashed into the city.
-Orion transpires to be Northcrest's illegitimate brother, Aldous, who seeks the Primal for his own purposes.
+Northcrest reveals to Garrett that his ritual was intended to harness the power of the stone as a new energy source.
+The disruption of the ritual and fragmentation of the stone unleashed the Gloom unto the city.
+Orion, it transpires, is Northcrest's illegitimate brother, Aldous, who seeks the Primal for his own purposes.
 Seeking information on the stone, Garrett visits an informant, the Queen of Beggars, who tells him that the Primal must be reassembled and its power contained to save the city from the Gloom.

 Garrett enters an old cathedral and finds Aldous using Erin in an attempt to heal citizens, assisted by the items stolen by Garrett.
 The Thief-Taker General arrives as Aldous flees with Erin; Garrett kills the General and pursues Aldous to his hideout aboard a ship.
 Erin unleashes the power of the Primal, killing Aldous, before attacking Garrett.
-He manages to reassemble the stone, returning Erin to normal, but the force knocks her over the edge of the ship.
+He manages to reassemble the stone, restoring Erin, but unleashing a force which knocks her overboard.
 Garrett throws down her Claw to save her and falls unconscious.
 He awakens to find the Claw embedded in a post next to wet footprints, implying Erin survived, as dawn arrives.